pchinjr/praise-cage-rest-api-workshop/README.md

 # praise-cage-rest-api-workshop
 Norfolk JS 2025 Workshop on REST APIs

-## Getting Started
+## Prerequisites

 Use this repo to create a codespace, and you can use your GitHub account to register for a Val.town account.

 ### Create a Static HTML Page with a `<form>` Element to POST

-Create an `index.html` file and add the following code:
+Create an `/public/index.html` file and add the following code:

 ```html
 <!DOCTYPE html>